 Brainstorm a ritual with a group of three.
 Share your answers and decide together the merit of it.

 Signals help to remind team members why they are there and what they are aiming to achieve.
-They reinforce behaviours and help everyone stay connected even during times of pressure.
-They can be behavioural like a channel in Slack, which list your goals and values and celebrates the team members who lived them through their actions and choices (at CentricMinds we have a #praise channel).
+They reinforce behaviors and help everyone stay connected even during times of pressure.
+They can be behavioral like a channel in Slack, which list your goals and values and celebrates the team members who lived them through their actions and choices (at CentricMinds we have a #praise channel).
 Alternatively, they can be physical cues - naming your team meetings, giving your team workspace a name on the wall based on team values.
 They can be digital.
 For example, voting the best news story of the week - promoting a Growth Mindset, or providing team members with a chance to focus - no ‘email Thursdays’.

 Brainstorm ideas around these questions.

 What symbols will help remind us of our purpose?